 Objective

-The IQ verifies the correct implementation of the requirements defined in the design qualification (DQ) during the assembly and installation of the system or equipment.
-The verification of the installation qualification (IQ) is basically carried out on the basis of the previously devised URS.
+The IQ verifies the correct implementation of the requirements defined in the design qualification (DQ) during the assembly and installation of the equipment.
+The verification of the installation qualification (IQ) is basically performed on the basis of the previously devised URS.

 General IQ requirements